awasumina/Diabetic-Detection/README.md

 - **`getPredictions(summaries, testSet)`**: Gets predictions for the test set.
 - **`getAccuracy(testSet, predictions)`**: Calculates the accuracy of the classifier.

 ## Results

-Upon running the code, you will see the following output:
+Upon running the code, the following output is seen:

 ```
 Split 768 rows into train 514 and test 254 rows